BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

   - Fix default value for Remote Desktop sreen size [#2293](https://github.com/BornToBeRoot/NETworkManager/pull/2293){:target="\_blank"}
   - Enable Remote Desktop `Use gateway credentials` only if logon method is set to `Userpass` [#2316](https://github.com/BornToBeRoot/NETworkManager/pull/2316){:target="\_blank"}
   - Fix validation rule for TigerVNC port [#2309](https://github.com/BornToBeRoot/NETworkManager/pull/2309){:target="\_blank"}
+- Settings
+  - Settings view is now re-selected if the filter (search) is removed [#2325](https://github.com/BornToBeRoot/NETworkManager/pull/2325){:target="\_blank"}
+  - If settings are opened again, the last selected settings view is now selected (except an application was selected that has a settings view, then the settings view of the application is selected) [#2325](https://github.com/BornToBeRoot/NETworkManager/pull/2325){:target="\_blank"}

 ## Deprecated